Frequently Asked Questions

 Can transfer students receive housing through room selection?

 Yes, transfer students who live on-campus and off-campus can participate in room selection.
 Transfer students will be counted as rising juniors or seniors, depending on their class standing.
-They will receive a random lottery number between 1001 and 3000.

-What lottery numbers will TYP students receive?
+What room selection numbers will TYP students receive?

 I want to live in (insert quad here).
 Will I be able to select a suite/apartment/room there with my number?